The best iPhone and Android tripods in 2025: for long exposures, night shots and selfies

-With one of the best iPhone tripods, you can to take your smartphone shooting to a whole new level.
-They’re small enough to carry everywhere, slipping easily into a bag or pocket, but they allow for exploring loads of new shooting techniques, especially when used in conjunction with the best photo apps, which allow you to take control of your smartphone’s camera settings.
+With one of the best iPhone and Android tripods, you can take your smartphone shooting to a whole new level.
+They’re small enough to carry everywhere, slipping easily into a bag or pocket, but allow for experimenting with new shooting techniques, especially when used with the best photo apps, enabling you to take control of your smartphone’s camera settings.

-While the best camera phones are always getting better and able to do things that the owners of the first iPhone could only have dreamed of, there are some things, however, that are simply limited by hardware.
-A sharp long exposure, for instance, can only really be achieved with stable camera support (no matter the claims a manufacturer makes about stabilization).
-At the bottom of this page, in our FAQs section, we've listed a few of the uses of an iPhone tripod, with advice on how to choose one that's right for you.
+While the best camera phones are always getting better, able to do things that the owners of the first iPhone could only have dreamed of, some things are limited by hardware.
+A properly sharp long exposure, for instance, can only be achieved with stable camera support (no matter what claims a manufacturer makes about stabilization).
+At the bottom of this page, in the FAQs section, I've listed a few practical uses of a phone tripod, along with advice on how to choose one that's right for you.

-This list consists of options for all budgets from reputable manufacturers, including Manfrotto, Joby, and more.
-Many of these tripods are ones our team has personally tested and reviewed, so you can be sure we know what we're recommending.
-Let's get started!
+This list contains options for all budgets from reputable manufacturers, including Benro, Manfrotto, Joby, and more.
+So let's get started!

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.